mertnasip/Light_control_system_for_greenhouses/README.md

 # Light control system for greenhouses

-Embedded system project for a light level control system using LDR and Raspberry pi 3 as main base.
+An embedded system project that observe light level with an LDR on a Raspberry Pi 3 and send warning E-Mail to user when an anomaly detected.

 with Teoman Turan: https://github.com/teoser99